pivotal-partner-platform-architecture/azure-iot-demo/README.md

 # Spring Cloud Data Flow setup
 Spring Cloud Data Flow (https://cloud.spring.io/spring-cloud-dataflow/) is a great tool for creating data microservices which can be deployed to Pivotal
 Cloud Foundry(PCF).
-This demo runs SCDF on PCF, so start [here](http://cloud.spring.io/spring-cloud-dataflow-server-cloudfoundry/) for details on setting up SCDF on PCF. we used the release version 1.0.1 for this demo, so click [here](http://docs.spring.io/spring-cloud-dataflow-server-cloudfoundry/docs/1.0.1.RELEASE/reference/htmlsingle/) for step by step instructions.
+This demo runs SCDF on PCF, so start [here](http://cloud.spring.io/spring-cloud-dataflow-server-cloudfoundry/) for details on setting up SCDF on PCF.
+We used the release version 1.0.1 for this demo, so click [here](http://docs.spring.io/spring-cloud-dataflow-server-cloudfoundry/docs/1.0.1.RELEASE/reference/htmlsingle/) for step by step instructions.

 You'll need a PCF environment available, with MySQL, RabbitMQ, and Redis installed.
 We ran the demo apps on our PCF instance running on Azure, but it will work on any IaaS.
 We're using the SCDF Rabbit bindings for this demo, not the Kafka bindings.
 Follow the instructions above to download the jar files, deploy the dataflow server application to PCF, and then run the shell locally.